Biodiversity

 Pollination

-Lexmark Boulder partnered with Free Range Beehives for on-site corporate beekeeping.
+Lexmark Boulder partners with Free Range Beehives for on-site corporate beekeeping.
 The partnership includes three honeybee hives, three gentle bee colonies, a beekeeper, honey extraction and routine inspections and maintenance.
 The U.S. Environmental Protection Agency (EPA) is supporting this effort by launching a Pollinator Protection Initiative.

 A butterfly garden is maintained on Lexmark headquarters' property in Lexington, Kentucky.
 The registered Monarch Waystation includes milkweeds and a wide array of native nectar plants providing a monarch butterfly habitat.
-The garden planting was initiated by members of the Lexmark Healthy and Sustainable Living committee.

 Many communities are encouraging local businesses and corporations to get involved and provide native species plants and pollinator gardens to help reverse the decline in bee and butterfly populations.
 Butterflies and bees are declining due to the wide use of pesticides, development and global climate change.
 Without the required pollination, many plants and crops would fall into short supply, reducing the opportunity to buy fresh produce locally and increasing prices due to food costs and increased transportation.
-Our Lexington butterfly garden has an added benefit of serving as an education resource for an onsite childcare center.